JS80P

 Waveform (WAV)

-Same as the waveform parameter of the audio-range oscillators, except that LFOs don't have the "Custom" option.
+Same as the waveform parameter of the audio-range oscillators, except that LFOs don't have the "Custom" option, and only half of the available LFOs offer variable pulse width waveforms.

 Frequency (FREQ)

-Set how many oscillations to do per second (or per beat, when the BPM SYNC switch is turned on).
+Set how many oscillations to do per second (or per beat, when the tempo synchronization switch is turned on).

 Phase (PHS)